Hometown: Sarnia, ON

 What do you hope to be doing in ten years?

-In ten years, I will be married with children and instilling the same good family values I was raised with.
-I will be a guidance counselor and teacher making a difference with our youth.
-You will see me involved in many community programs, volunteering, and sitting on local boards voicing my opinion.
-I will also be heard reminiscing about the time I won the Miss Universe Canada title and how I was able to be an inspiration to others.
+In ten years, I hope to be married with children and instilling in them the same good family values I was raised with.
+I hope to not only be a teacher but a guidance counselor as well, making a difference with our youth.
+I will still be volunteering and involved in many community programs and projects and sitting on local boards voicing my opinion and where I can be a voice for those who don’t have one.

 Is there anything you would like to add that we haven’t asked?

 I would like to add that I am extremely determined to accomplish my ultimate dream of being crowned Miss Universe Canada.
 I have been dreaming of this moment since I was a little girl and I will work long and hard to make this dream a reality.
 I have the experience and training to represent Canada on an international stage, and I speak both of our official languages fluently.
 I feel very strongly that this is such a key aspect of what it means to be Canadian, that Miss Canada should not merely represent one group or the other, but that she should be able to represent both groups equally.

 I would like to use my experiences and gain new ones to make a difference in my community and in our country.
 As Miss Universe Canada, I will be forever grateful to be able to use this title to make a positive difference in the world especially as it relates to children and education.